jlecomte/ascom-oag-focuser/README.md

 Additionally, since the ZWO OAG-L is so popular, I designed a custom version that does not require an adapter.
 You can find it [here](3D_Files/ZWO-OAG-L/).

-🛑 And finally, please note that the QHY OAG, Celestron OAG, and Touptek OAG are _not_ compatible (at least not without a significant change to the design).
+🛑 And finally, please note that this electronic focuser is NOT compatible with the following OAGs (at least not without a significant design change):

+* 🛑 Celestron OAG
+* 🛑 QHY OAG
+* 🛑 Touptek OAG
+* 🛑 OGMA OAG

 ### Gear And Pinion